cloudevents/spec/http-transport-binding.md

 ### 1.3.
 Content Modes

-This specification defines two content modes for transferring events:
+This specification defines three content modes for transferring events:
-*structured* and *binary*.
-Every compliant implementation SHOULD support both modes.
+*binary*, *structured* and *batched*.
+Every compliant implementation SHOULD support the *structured* and *binary* modes.

+In the *binary* content mode, the value of the event `data` attribute is placed into the HTTP request or response body as-is, with the `datacontenttype` attribute value declaring its media type; all other event attributes are mapped to HTTP headers.

 In the *structured* content mode, event metadata attributes and event data are placed into the HTTP request or response body using an [event format](#14-event-formats).

-In the *binary* content mode, the value of the event `data` attribute is placed into the HTTP request or response body as-is, with the `datacontenttype` attribute value declaring its media type; all other event attributes are mapped to HTTP headers.
+In the *batched* content mode several events are batched into a single HTTP request or response body using an [event format](#14-event-formats) that supports batching.

 ### 1.4.
 Event Formats

 Event formats, used with the *structured* content mode, define how an event is expressed in a particular data format.
-All implementations of this specification MUST support the [JSON event format][JSON-format], but MAY support any additional, including proprietary, formats.
+All implementations of this specification MUST support the non-batching [JSON event format][JSON-format], but MAY support any additional, including proprietary, formats.

+Event formats MAY additionally define how a batch of events is expressed.
+Those can be used with the *batched* content mode

 ### 1.5.
 Security